Campus Sex Abuse Attorneys

 - Multiple attacks by different people were reported, but nothing was done.

-- Attackers have switched to different colleges or universities in Louisiana then sexually abused more students.
+- Attackers have switched to different colleges or universities in Louisiana and then sexually abused more students.

 It took years to discover what happened at LSU.
 The lack of institutional accountability can cause additional or worsened struggles; victims may feel further silenced, alone, and ashamed.
 It also builds distrust of authorities and the steps they’ll take to address allegations, as well as increases skepticism about whether they’ll be taken seriously or believed.